yeti/best-practices/docs/react-fs-structure.md

 ### Services

 The `Services` folder is reserved for JS classes that provide utility in a thematically similar way.
-An example would be an HTTP service that handles all types of HTTP requests within the app.
+An example would be an HTTP service that wraps all types of HTTP requests within the app.

 ### Shared